 And, we don’t mean in their water bowls.
 You may have seen or heard that cats – categorically – don’t like to have anything to do with water but that’s not accurate.

 Maybe your family is in the market to add a cat family member and you know that your clan likes water play.
 Your thinking backyard water fights, maybe a family swimming pool or camping trips to nearby lakes.
+If you are gonna carry them to these places, you are going to need a car carrier to get them there.
 And, you need a cat that likes water.

 Read on, and you will learn that there are particular cat breeds that like water (to differing degrees) and maybe a perfect fit for your clan.

 Meet The Maine Coon

 This cat breed, the Maine Coon, is known to like water, and has a dense, water-shedding coat.
 This coat makes it hardy and adaptable to a variety of wet and harsh environments.

 Maine Coons are rugged members of the feline family and can tolerate harsher climates than many other cats.
 They are also friendly to children and get along well other with other pets.
 And, they are playful, while not being overly energetic.

 Maine Coon are also intelligent, affectionate to their owners and extremely hardy.
 They are considered native to the United States since they have been around since this country was settled.
 Although no one really knows their origin, some believe that they are a product of bobcat and domestic cat interbreeding.
 This may explain their overall hardiness and why these cats like water.

 Bathing Maine Coons is actually a pretty common thing.
 I know this sounds weird, but its true.
 If you are the owner of a Maine Coon, you can check out my guide on shampoo to bathe them.